 § 2.2-3708.1.
 Participation in meetings due to personal matter; certain disabilities; distance from meeting location for certain public bodies.
+[LD 17100176; recommended by Meetings Subcommittee on 9/19/16; Approved by FOIA Council 9/19/16.]

 A. A member of a public body may participate in a meeting governed by this chapter through electronic communication means from a remote location that is not open to the public only as follows and subject to the requirements of subsection B: